On convergence and optimality of maximum-likelihood APA: Simulation results

 \section{Simulation results}

-Our goal in this section is to compare the GA-OBML and GA-IML methods with each other, with exising adaptive filtering methods, and with the analytical results of this paper in a simulated acoustic echo cancellation setting.
-The first simulation uses a white noise input signal to be able to compare with analytyical results, while the subsequent simulations are based on recorded audio signals as input.
-We also introduce and evaluate practical versions of GA-IML and GA-OBML, referred to as IML and OBML, in which the misalignment $\|\wv_t-\wv^*\|^2$ is estimated rather than provided by a genie.
+Our goal in this section is to compare the ML-APA and IML-APA methods with each other, with existing adaptive filtering methods, and with the analytical results of this paper in a simulated acoustic echo cancellation setting.
+The first simulation uses a white noise input signal to be able to compare with analytical results, while the subsequent simulations are based on correlated auto-regressive processes or on recorded audio signals as input.
+We also introduce and evaluate practical versions of IML-APA and ML-APA, in which the misalignment $\|\wv_t-\wv^*\|^2$ is estimated by a delay-and-extrapolate technique rather than provided by an oracle.

 For the simulations with recorded audio input signals, we have used the publicly available audio dataset Librispeech, described in \cite{panayotov2015librispeech}.
 For every simulation result, we performed $10$ trials using randomly selected audio segments from this dataset, and reported the average performance.
-The signals is sampled at $f_s= 16$ kHz.
-In most simulation results the echo channel response is of length $L=500$ corresponding to $31.25$ (ms).
-In the misalignment plots, the normalized misalignment is defined as $20\log_{10} ({\|\wv_t-\wv_0\| / \|\wv_0\|})$.
+The signals are sampled at $f_s= 16$ kHz.
+In most simulation results the echo channel response is of length $L=512$ corresponding to $32$ (ms).
+In the misalignment plots, we plot the normalized misalignment in dB, $10 \log_{10}(a_t)$.

 In deriving our theoretical results, we assumed that the input vectors $\xv_t$ are independent from each other, and also that the elements within a given vector are uncorrelated.
-For AEC, (and related applications), neither of these assumptions hold, as consecutive vectors have considerable overlap, and also consecutive time samples are strongly correlated.
+For AEC, (and related applications), neither of these assumptions typically hold, as consecutive vectors have considerable overlap, and also consecutive time samples are strongly correlated.
 (Recall that $\xv_{t+1}=[x_{t+1},x_t,\ldots,x_{t-L+2}]$ and $\xv_{t}=[x_{t},\ldots,x_{t-L+1}]$.)
-However, in our simulation results, we show that the IML method (outperforming OBLM) achieves state-of-the-art performance, even in AEC scenarios where the input vectors are not independent and have overlap.
+However, in our simulation results, we show that the ML-APA and IML-APA methods achieves state-of-the-art performance, even in AEC scenarios where the input vectors are not independent and have overlap.